Kitware/wslink/js/src/ProcessLauncher/api.md

 }
 ```

-But additional key/value pair can be added depending on the needs of the targeted process.
+But additional key/value pairs can be added depending on the needs of the targeted process.

-Once the remote process becomes ready a notification will be sent.
+Once the remote process becomes ready a notification is sent.

 ## fetchConnection(sessionId)